aa-ag/ds_and_a_projects/Basic_Algos/explanations/explanation_6.md

 What seemed like a sensible approach was to set some "trackers" using the absolute first element in any given input list/array, as long as they are indeed valid inputs (non-empty, list of integers) and iterate over each element in the list keeping track of whether the next element is heigher or lower than that first value-tracker.

-This way, using very little additional space, in one traversal we can were able to find all tests.
+This way, using very little additional space, in one traversal we can were able to find all tests without worrying about if the list was sorted.